newrelic-experimental/learn-labs-advance-your-nrql/lab-03/solution.md

 # Lab 03: Solutions
-{Put the solution to the challenges here!}
+Here you can find all the solutions to the challenges in Lab 03.
+You can also find these on [this dashboard.](https://onenr.io/0nQxlZ9ndQV)

 ## Challenge 1
 To solve this challenge simply replace the `average()` function with `percentile()`